lambdaclass/lambdaclass_hacking_learning_path/README.md

 ### asdf - Version manager

--  [asdf](https://asdf-vm.com/guide/getting-started.html) is a version manager with the idea purpose of generating enviromental variables to choose the specific version desired.
-Remember that in order to be able to use the enviromental variables you need to set their path for the shell to check, you can see how to do it depending on how you installed asdf [here](https://asdf-vm.com/guide/getting-started.html#_3-install-asdf).
+-  [asdf](https://asdf-vm.com/guide/getting-started.html) is a version manager with the idea purpose of generating environmental variables to choose the specific version desired.
+Remember that in order to be able to use the environmental variables you need to set their path for the shell to check, you can see how to do it depending on how you installed asdf [here](https://asdf-vm.com/guide/getting-started.html#_3-install-asdf).

 ### Node.js

-- [Node.js](https://nodejs.org/es/download/) is necesary for some elixir versions so is recommended to keep up to date and manage versions as needed.
+- [Node.js](https://nodejs.org/es/download/) is necessary for some elixir versions so is recommended to keep up to date and manage versions as needed.

 ### Installing Erlang and Elixir